 A higher down payment makes you more attractive to the seller, displaying that you are financially ready to make the purchase.
 In competitive markets like New York City, this will separate you from other buyers.

 Your debt-to-income ratio can be a valuable number and it’s exactly what it sounds: the amount of debt you have as compared to your overall income.

 This calculation is your total monthly debt payments divided by your total monthly household income.

-Generally you’ll want to keep it below 43, but the lower your DTI (Debt-to-income ratio) is, the greater the chance you will be able to get the mortgage you seek.
+Generally, you’ll want to keep it below 43, but the lower your DTI is, the greater the chance you will be able to get the mortgage you seek.

 A lender’s primary concern is always whether the borrower will have the income coming in and the financial resources to make their mortgage payments.

-During the loan process, you will be required to show documentation for where money for the down payment is coming from and what your savings and investments are.
-The larger your savings, the more you can afford all mortgage costs and fees, and all other home-related financial obligations afterward.
+During the loan process, you will be required to show documentation for where the money for the down payment is coming from.
+You will also present your savings and assets.
+The larger your savings, the more you can afford standard mortgage costs and fees.

-Knowing the importance of these four numbers and making necessary adjustments before home-shopping can put you in the best possible position and ensure that your bank account will be ready when the time comes to make a purchase.
+Knowing the importance of these 4 factors and making necessary adjustments before home-shopping can put you in the best possible position and ensure that your bank account will be ready when the time comes to make a purchase.

 Determining your buying power isn’t the most exciting part of the home-buying process, but understanding how your lender looks at your financial picture is crucial for every prospective buyer.